haipinglu/ScalableML/Lab 9 - Scalable neural networks.md

 ## Introduction

 In this notebook we will explore the use of the neural network model that comes implemented in Spark ML.
-We will also look at Pandas UDFs that allow to efficiently use models trained on a single machine using frameworks different to Spark ML, e.g. TensorFlow, Scikit-learn, and but keeping the benefits of Spark to apply such models to large datasets.
+We will also look at Pandas UDFs that allow to efficiently use models trained on a single machine using frameworks different to Spark ML, e.g. TensorFlow, Scikit-learn, but keeping the benefits of Spark to apply such models to large datasets.

 **Dependencies.** For this lab, we need to install the packages ``pyarrow``, ``matplotlib``, ``pandas``, ``numpy``, ``tensorflow``, ``keras``, ``temp``, and `scikit-learn`.
 You may have already installed some of these packages before.
 Make sure you install these packages in the environment **myspark**